 The Time to Focus on the Ocean is Now

-11th Hour Racing is proud to be the Founding Partner of The Ocean Race Sustainability Programme.
+11th Hour Racing is proud to be the Founding Partner of the Sustainability Programme and Premier Partner of The Ocean Race.
 Check out the latest news below.

 Leading voices come together for The Ocean Race Summits #2 – online – to say the solutions are there for meaningful change.
 Now is the time to make it happen.

 Ocean health is critical for the long-term well-being of the planet and developing winning strategies to implement science-based solutions is the best way forward towards restoring our ocean.